 Go Ice Climbing

-Banff National Park draws in lots of ice climbers with a plethora of routes and mixed winter climbs.
+Banff National Park draws in many ice climbers with many routes and mixed winter climbs.
 Most notable in the Lake Louise area is the Louise Falls, a frozen waterfall that allows for a solid ice climb.
-It’s a popular route in the park so expect to share the climb with others on the weekend.
-Even if you’re not interested in climbing, and can still be fun to watch the ice climbers.
+It’s a popular route in the park, so expect to share the climb with others on the weekend.
+Even if you’re not interested in climbing, it can still be fun to watch the ice climbers.

-If you’ve never gone ice climbing, it’s best to book a beginner experience with Yamnuska Mountain Adventures who will meet you at Johnston Canyon.
+If you’ve never gone ice climbing, it’s best to book a beginner experience with Alpine Air or Yamnuska Mountain Adventures, who will meet you at Johnston Canyon or other beginner areas.

 Enjoy the Lake Louise Ice Bar

 Another fun thing to do in Lake Louise in the winter is to enjoy the ice bar.
-During weekends at Lake Louise, you can enjoy mulled wine at the Banff Ice Bar!
-The Ice Bar is open from around December 20th to mid-April.
+Between 12:00 p.m. – 6:00 p.m. at Lake Louise, you can enjoy mulled wine and other cocktail warmers at the Banff Ice Bar!
+The Ice Bar is open from around mid-December to early-April (weather permitting – no set dates).
 They dish up all kinds of hot chocolate goodness and even have special treats for the kids.

 Brewster Country Christmas Dinner